 CAROLYN HILLYER

-The BOOK OF HAG is wrapped around travels into old age and towards ancientness.
+The BOOK OF HAG (First Season: Bark) is wrapped around travels into old age and towards ancientness.
 Old women, elders, grandmothers, crones and hags inhabit its pages and propel it through cycles of time and wild landscape as they traverse the winter years.
 Hardback volume, beautifully bound with linen, cover embossed with bronze foil, 224 pages, with 42 colour and sepia images (drawings, paintings and photographs) and 13 songs with music notation.
+This volume, published in 2018, is the first in an unfurling series which now includes the new publication, BOOK OF HAG (Second Season: Peat) available to order here.

 SKU B6 Category Tag